Menopause Weight Gain and How to Maintain a Healthy Weight

 This varies between women.
 Typically, with natural menopause, symptoms can start a few months or years before your periods stop completely.
 This is called Perimenopause.

-After your periods stop completely, usually symptoms are continually experienced for around 4 years after your last period.
+After your periods stop completely, usually symptoms are usually experienced for around 4 years after your last period.
 Again this can vary from woman to woman, as some women may experience sudden menopause if they go through a hysterectomy, for example.
 Genetics will also play a part.

 Menopause weight gain